Jeep Cherokee (XJ): Background

-Designs of the compact-size XJ Cherokee date back to 1978 when a team of American Motors (AMC) and Renault engineers drew several sketches.
-Clay models were based on the then-current full-size SJ Cherokee.
-Early sketches of the XJ Cherokee had a European influence, and most of the styling cues were done by AMC engineers under the direction of Dick Teague, vice president of design.
+Initial designs for the revolutionary Cherokee XJ emerged in the late 1970s at American Motors, driven by the need to replace the then-current full-size SJ Cherokee with a more compact offering.
+This strategic move was underscored by reports indicating similar downsizing plans from General Motors (GM) and Ford for their utility vehicles.
+The 1979 acquisition of a 22% stake in AMC by Renault further shaped the XJ's direction, with the French automaker advocating for not only a smaller footprint but also reduced weight, improved fuel efficiency, and enhanced ergonomics.

+The early styling proposals for the XJ Cherokee displayed a distinct European influence, conceived mainly by AMC engineers under the guidance of design vice president Dick Teague.
+The styling was one of many steps that AMC took the Cherokee XJ "into new territory and several would become industry benchmark".
+Recognizing the potential of this new segment, American Motors invested $250 million in the XJ's design and production, a key element of their strategy asserting that "the compact SUV was 'the future' for automobiles in the United States."

-Noticing that General Motors was developing a new two-door S-10-based Blazer, AMC decided to develop an entirely new four-door model in addition to a two-door version.
-American Motors' vice president of engineering, Roy Lunn, designed what is known as the "Quadra-Link" suspension, that limited rollovers.
-Renault's François Castaing developed the drivetrain using a much smaller engine than normally found in 4WD vehicles and reduced the weight of the new model.
-It "is noteworthy as the first nonmilitary 4x4 with unibody construction."
-The unconventional design enhanced XJ's durability and off-road capability that eventually won over most critics, even those models with the early underpowered GM engines.
-The XJ is described "as the first small crossover SUV in the U.S.," with "plenty of the Jeep toughness (and a straight-six engine) built-in."
-The design and market positioning of the XJ, along with the AMC Eagle essentially "foreshadowed the car-based crossover utility-vehicle fad."
+Observing General Motors' development of a new two-door S-10-based Blazer, AMC engineered an entirely new four-door model alongside a two-door variant.
+This forward-thinking approach was complemented by American Motors' vice president of engineering, Roy Lunn, who created the innovative "Quadra-Link" suspension system specifically designed to mitigate the risk of vehicle rollover.
+Renault's François Castaing contributed to the XJ's groundbreaking design by developing a drivetrain that utilized a significantly smaller engine than typically found in 4WD vehicles while achieving substantial weight reduction in the new model.

+The Cherokee XJ "is noteworthy as the first nonmilitary 4x4 with unibody construction."
+This unconventional structure enhanced the XJ's durability and off-road prowess, ultimately winning over most critics, even those initially skeptical of models equipped with early, less powerful GM engines.
+The XJ is also characterized "as the first small crossover SUV in the U.S.," with "plenty of the Jeep toughness (and a straight-six engine) built-in".
+The innovative design and strategic market positioning of the XJ, alongside the AMC Eagle essentially "foreshadowed the car-based crossover utility-vehicle fad."

-"The new XJ Jeep ... was 1,200 pounds lighter, 31 inches shorter, six inches narrower and four inches lower than the Cherokee SJ it replaced, and yet — thanks to unibody construction — the XJ kept 90 percent of its predecessor’s interior volume."
+The advantages of this new design were immediately apparent: "The new XJ Jeep ... was 1,200 pounds lighter, 31 inches shorter, six inches narrower and four inches lower than the Cherokee SJ it replaced, and yet — thanks to unibody construction — the XJ kept 90 percent of its predecessor’s interior volume."
 And, not only was fuel economy much improved, but "articulation is also better, as is ground clearance, as well as approach, departure and breakover angles.
 These, along with its smaller profile, make the XJ better both off-road and on."